 Thursday-Friday | March 11-12 | 7:30 p.m. | Virtual via Zoom

-Join in conversation with a group of artists and curators as they reflect on Moten's critical influence on their practices.
+A conversation with a group of artists and curators as they reflected on Moten's critical influence on their practices.

 Thursday | March 18 | 7:30-9 p.m. | Virtual via Zoom

 A screening of performance research exploring embodied memory, Blackness, and healing, and a short documentary of love’s time at Bryn Mawr College.

 Saturday | April 3, 2021 | 7:30 p.m. | Virtual via Zoom and in Goodhart Hall

 Video available to Bi-Community Members and the Public through April 17

 nia love Residency 2020-2021